screeps/docs/api/source/StructureInvaderCore.md

 spawning creeps, becomes vulnerable, and receives `EFFECT_COLLAPSE_TIMER` which will remove the stronghold when this timer is over.

 An active Invader Core spawns level-0 Invader Cores in neighbor rooms.
-These lesser Invader Cores are spawned near the room controller and don't perform any activity except reserving the controller.
+These lesser Invader Cores are spawned near the room controller and don't perform any activity except reserving/attacking the controller.
 One Invader Core can spawn up to 10 lesser Cores during its lifetime.

 <table class="table gameplay-info">